 Here’s what you need for your easy Jellyfish Craft (This post contains affiliate links to the products mentioned.
 Read my disclosure policy for more information):

-- Free Jellyfish Printable <— Get it Here!
+- Free Jellyfish Template <— Get it Here!

 - colored copy paper, colored cardstock, or construction paper